 Listen to your heart’s response to what you read about the founder, spirit, and aims of each.
 Even within an Order of cloistered nuns, each monastery has its own unique history and traditions which may or may not speak to your heart.
-Sometimes it is very little things that attract us to one convent rather than another, and this may even seem silly, but it can be God’s way of showing you where you belong, and so these little things should be paid attention to.
+Sometimes it is very little things that attract us to one convent rather than another, and this may even seem superficial, but it can be God’s way of showing you where you belong, and so these little things should be paid attention to.
 Of course, there are big things that are absolutely required first, such as obedience to the Church’s constant teaching about religious life, and fidelity to the spirit of the founder.
 But after you have assured yourself that a community is living religious life authentically, then you can pay attention to the little things to decide whether or not to proceed further.

 The next step is to narrow your search down to a few communities that appeal to you most, and ask these to send you more information.
 Then, based on what you receive, narrow it down further to the one which resonates with you the most.
 Continue to move forward, learning more about this community as long as you continue to experience peace and joy along the way, and then growing closer to them with personal visits.
 Remember that peace and joy are not primarily in the emotions, but in a quiet mind and deep within the heart.
 Ask yourself not whether you feel excited, but whether you experience a resolution to do even what is difficult for the glory of God.
-But if you begin to feel uneasy about something you learn, pay attention to these “red flags.”
-Do your best to settle your doubts one way or the other, and if the answer is definitely negative, then end your correspondence with that community and begin over with one of the other communities on your short list of possibilities.
+But if you begin to feel uneasy about things you discover, pay attention to these “red flags.”
+Do your best to settle your doubts one way or the other, and if the answer is definitely negative, then you should suspend your correspondence with that community and begin over with one of the other communities on your short list of possibilities.